All Episodes

 See, I got sidetracked.

-Something in my was gonna be a great monologue, too, on the abuse of conservative students in the academy.
+Something in my, it was going to be a great monologue, too, on the abuse of conservative students in the academy.

 And nobody ever gets fired for that abuse.

-But they'll they'll get rid of a basketball coach, Bobby Knight, this guy Rice.
+But they'll get rid of a basketball coach, Bobby Knight, this guy Rice, whoever.

 We'll be back much more straight ahead after this.

-I don't know how you pronounce her name.
+I don't know how you pronounce your name.

-Kathy Bowden Bouden, the former weather underground domestic terrorist who's been hired at Columbia University in New York.
+Kathy Bowden Boudin, the former Weather Underground domestic terrorist who's been hired at Columbia University in New York.

-She's uh adjunct professor of social work, adjunct professor, Columbia University Scruel of Social Work.
+She's an adjunct professor of social work, adjunct professor, Columbia University Scruel of social work.

 She is a domestic terrorist.